Hinckley United F.C.: Managers

 In August 1997 Dean Thomas became team manager with former Hinckley Athletic boss John Hanna being appointed general manager, although Hanna relinquished his position in the new year of 1998, leaving Thomas in sole charge.
 He won the Southern League Western Division championship with Hinckley United in season 2000–01, and guided the club to the FA Cup 2nd round in December 2001 and December 2004.
 His assistant manager during that time was former Notts County player Charlie Palmer, however at the start of the 2007–08 season Palmer was replaced by Nick Platnauer.
 Platnauer had previously managed Rothwell Town, Kettering Town and Bedford Town.

 For the 2010–11 season Platnauer, took more of a coaching role, whilst first team coach Stuart Storer took over the role of assistant manager.
 In July 2011 Platnauer started the season again in the assistant manager's role, but left the club in August 2011, and was replaced by Mark Faulkner.
 In June 2012 Marc Faulkner was replaced as assistant manager by former Hinckley United striker Carl Heggs.

 Following a very poor start to the 2012–13 season, and after an early exit in the FA Cup, Thomas resigned as manager on 10 October 2012.
 Thomas had been Hinckley United's manager for 16 years and was granted a testimonial season in 2007–08.
 Assistant manager Carl Heggs was placed in temporary charge and said on several occasions he would love the job on a permanent basis.
 On 15 November Heggs was offered the job on a permanent basis until the end of the 2012–13 season in a board meeting, but on a further reduced budget after the discovery of more debt being placed upon the club.
 On 28 February 2013, it was announced in the Hinckley Times that Heggs had signed a new contract until the end of the 2013–2014 season after being given the assurances he was looking for from the board.
 However, on 21 May 2013, Carl decided to resign as manager after being offered the chance to become a PE teacher at Ascot College, Derbyshire.
 The job was offered to long-serving first team coach, Stuart Storer, who accepted the offer on 27 May.
-Stuart Storer's first move as boss was to appoint former Knitters' defender Andrew Penny as his assistant, having formally worked as reserve team manager at Chasetown since 2011.
+Storer's first move as boss was to appoint former Knitters' defender Andrew Penny as his assistant.
+Penny had worked as reserve team manager at Chasetown since 2011.